What Is The Fastest Way To Become A Doctor?

 1. Are you smart enough?

 Medical school is demanding.
-You’ll need to understand all of the body’s functions, organs, bones, muscles and how all those things interact on a biochemical level.
+You will need to understand all of the body’s functions, organs, bones, muscles and how all those things interact on a biochemical level.
 And that's basically just the introduction.

 This stuff is no joke.
 Prepare for long nights studying.